CattleOfRa/RaLang/README.md

     print "Hello World!"
 ```

 We can compile this code to Jasmin using `lein.bat run hello.ra`, this will generate `output.ra`.
-Then we can compile Jasmin Bytecode to JVM Bytecode using `java -jar jasmin/jasmin.jar output.ra`.
+Then we can compile Jasmin Bytecode to JVM Bytecode using `java -jar ../jasmin/jasmin.jar output.ra` (in your case you might have to provide the full path to your Jasmin installation).
 To run our first application in Ralang we can type `java hello`, this will output 'Hello World!' to the console.